uktrade/great-cms/README.md

 If you need to update some generic BAU styling you need to look in `core/components`.
 Again you will find a sass folder with all styles in.
 To compile the updated sass, `cd` into `core/components` and ensure you are using node version 8 then run `gulp build`.

+If you are working on '/profile/' pages and need to update some profile-specific styling, you need to `cd` into `profile` and you will see all domestic related styles in a `profile/core/sass` folder.
+To compile the updated sass, `cd` into `profile` and ensure you are using node version 8, then run `gulp sass`.

 ## Staff SSO

 On local machine, SSO is turned off by default.